|

 Recommended Actions

 Why It’s Significant Because rabbits naturally conceal signs of illness, heavy breathing may be one of the rare outward indicators of trouble.
 Acting quickly can determine whether it remains a minor concern or escalates into a serious, life‑threatening problem.
+Any lump or growth found on a rabbit—whether from an abscess, cyst, benign swelling, or a possible tumor—should always be examined by a veterinarian, as early diagnosis is essential for proper treatment and long‑term health.

 5 Common Causes of Lumps in Rabbits